Career Crossroads: Tips for Journalists to Avoid Contract Confusion

 This blog post is provided for informational purposes only and is not intended as legal advice.
 Readers should consult counsel of their own choosing to discuss how these matters relate to their individual circumstances.

-Jessica Alas is Media Relations Director, Multicultural Markets and Hispanic PR Wire at PR Newswire.
+Jessica Alas is the former Media Relations Director, Multicultural Markets and Hispanic PR Wire at PR Newswire.
 Follow her at @alasjessica.